billwarker/billwarker.ca/posts/hello-world.md

     2025-11 (2)
 ```

-Over the course of four evenings, about 2-3 hour long sessions (usually until I hit my cap of ChatGPT Free Plan limit on requests for the day), I copied and pasted and debugged until I got the site running the way I wanted on my local machine.
+Over the course of four evenings while I was on a nice vacation with my family in Berlin, in 2-3 hour long sessions (usually until I hit my cap of ChatGPT Free Plan limit on requests for the day), I prompted and copied and pasted and debugged until I got the site running the way I wanted on my local machine.
+"Vibe coded" my way through.

 ## Deploying it on the Cloud and CI/CD

-At this point in the process, my experience with the code-writing-adjacent aspects of software engineering took over and I didn't really have to lean on ChatGPT much to:
+At this point in the process, my experience with GCP took over and I didn't really have to lean on ChatGPT much to:

 - Create a virtual environment in Python for the project and do package management stuff (i.e. requirements.txt file)
-- Create a repo in Github and push my local code to that
+- Create a repository in Github and push my local code to that
-- Create a webhook to that repo in GCP's Cloud Build and have it stream builds in
+- Create a webhook to that repo in the GCP Cloud Console, turning on Cloud Build and have it stream builds from my Github Repo
-- Create a Cloud Run app on top of the Cloud Build containers (although I did have ChatGPT create the Dockerfile I used)
+- Create a Cloud Run app on top of the Cloud Build containers (although I did have ChatGPT help create the Dockerfile I used)

-ChatGPT was still definitely helpful for general consulting here - it helped me understand whether I needed a load balancer for the website, how to make sure I don't get killed by any unexpected costs on GCP, and how web traffic would be served with the infrastructe I had set up.
-Again, a passing knowledge of web development was enough for me to get things done, and I think it also really helps that the whole point of GCP's product suite (and cloud development in general) is to abstract away a lot of the finer details.
+ChatGPT was definitely still helpful for general consulting here, helping me understand whether or not I needed a load balancer for the website, how to make sure I don't get myself slapped with any unexpected costs by using GCP, and how much web traffic I could expect to reasonably serve with the amount of compute I allowed for the project in Cloud Run.
+Again, my passing knowledge of web development was enough for me to get things done, but I also think it really helped that the whole point of GCP's product suite (and cloud development in general) is to abstract away a lot of the finer details anyways.

-## Thoughts about AI and the whole "Vibe Coding" process
+## Thoughts about Vibe Coding and reflecting on the entire process

-I "Vibe Coded" my way through almost this entire project: telling ChatGPT what I wanted in plain langauge, plugging the resulting code into my development environment, having it debug its own errors (with my guidance), and rinsing-repeating this whole process until it got me where I wanted to go.
+I "Vibe Coded" my way through most of the coding for this entire project: telling ChatGPT what I wanted in plain English, plugging the code it spat out into my development environment, asking it to help me debug all the errors.
+Rinse and repeat until it got me to where I wanted to go.

-A huge amount of leverage is now available for those fluent enough in technology to describe what they want to AI/Agents/LLMs.
-I definitely feel a bit dumber for it - although I can say that I understand the code written by ChatGPT after seeing and integrating it myself, it definitely would've taken me way longer to write way shittier code.
-And at this point, for smaller projects like this one, why would I even bother?
+I think Vibe Coding definitely offers a huge amount of leverage to those fluent enough in technology and software fields to write code quickly.
+I definitely feel a bit dumber for it though, not taking the time to slowly produce the logic myself as I would've on any other project.
+I understand the code that ChatGPT gave me and am thankful that I didn't have to go through all of the typing to produce it myself after seeing and integrating it myself - it definitely would've taken me way longer to write code that was probably a bit worse (at least without all of the best practices synthesized through the LLM).

-I started the project thinking that OK, maybe I'll see the code that it spits out and type it into the editor myself so I can slowly follow along with the logic, learn the patterns its suggesting, and get the "muscle memory" of writing the code myself.
-Copying other people's code fullstop was how I originally learned to program years ago, anyways.
-That lasted maybe 10 minutes before I realized that I already have a job, have nothing to prove doing this for myself, and it's slow AF and boring.
-Vibe Coding lets me move sooo much faster.
-You still have to bang your head against problems that come up and figure out what's happening overall, but that process is sped up so much with AI writing and debugging the code for you that you stay in the creative/building zone for much more of the development time overall.

-Would I be deeply concerned if critical software for banks, hospitals, transportation was being Vibe Coded with AI?
-Of course, but I also understand that there are already so many more checks and balances (i.e. testing) that are a part of deploying important code like that anyways.
+Would I be deeply concerned if this is how mission critical software for banks, hospitals, transportation, etc was being produced?
+Of course, but I also understand that there are typically many prior established checks and balances (i.e. testing, security) that are a part of deploying important code like that anyways.

-Do I feel like continuing to develop code in this manner or leaning more on AI to write code will make be a better programmer over time?
-Probably not - I can see it being great for generalists to cover a lot of ground and be very useful, but I think a lot of the "deep thinking" part of coding and problem solving that actually makes you better/learn is completely skipped.
-It's definitely going to be used as a crutch.
+Do I feel like personally continuing to develop code in this manner, or leaning more on AI in general, will atrophy my own thinking and tech skills?
+I see the risk - AI can be great for generalists with a shallow understanding of many things, but I think that a lot of the "deep thinking" that comes from codin yourself, the work that **builds your actual experience and intuition, is completely skipped**.
+You could definitely end up using AI as a crutch to your detriment.

 Is Vibe Coding going to be the way of the future?
-Mixed bag here, because I can certainly see the vision of it "10x"ing developer productivity (i.e. the corporate wet dream).
-It's great for automating away a lot of the actual mundane work of gluing technologies together, doing stuff that's already been done, etc. And honestly, if it does continue to improve at doing stuff like that, I see why a bunch of people could get laid off.
-My prior experience took me a long way here, but I don't actually *feel* like I did that much...
+Not sure; I can also see the vision of it "10X"ing developer productivity and allowing teams to move very fast.
+It's great for automating away the tedium of writing code and handling repetitive tasks.
+It's great for spitting out formatting.
+Honestly, if AI continues to improve at doing more stuff like that, I can see it being pretty great.
+Just use with caution.
+But at least in this project, ChatGPT took me a looooong way here - I don't actually *feel* like I did that much...

-If you're curious to see what all the AI-written code looks like, you can view it [here](https://github.com/billwarker/billwarker.ca).
-It surely could be improved in many ways, but hey, it works!
+If you're curious to see what the code looks like, you can view it [here](https://github.com/billwarker/billwarker.ca).
+I'm sure it could be improved in many ways, but hey, it works!